How to Connect Tridion Docs to an External Taxonomy Using the PoolParty API

 Side note: If you’re unfamiliar with PoolParty’s interface or need an understanding of Semantic Technologies, I highly recommend going to PoolParty’s YouTube channel and taking advantage of their tutorials.

-Creating (or importing) a taxonomy in PoolParty
+Creating (or importing) a Taxonomy in PoolParty

 For the purposes of our demo, we created a trial account where we built a taxonomy of beverages.